 In addition to the information above, the biggest and most difficult cost to quantify is that of time and the fact that the entire recruitment process will need to be repeated again.

 It’s worth clarifying what exactly is meant in the survey by ‘a bad recruitment decision’.
 In this case, it was deemed to be someone who turned out to not be a good fit for the job or they did not perform it well.
 This suggests that the bad recruitment hire was down to the candidate, when in fact, it is just as likely to be down to the company itself.
 But this is not about who is to blame, it's about stopping the situation from arising in the first place.

 How to safeguard against unnecessary recruitment mistakes

 The simple fact is you can’t provide a 100% guarantee against mistakes happening and we would suggest you err on the side of caution if a recruitment company ever makes this claim.
 Like any partnership in its infancy, things don’t always work out.

 Invest in a Recruitment Process that Delivers Results

 Half of the clients’ who contact us here at Collingwood do so after they have spent time and have, as a result, lost money waiting for that talented candidate.
-To avoid this conversation in the future call one of our business unit managers for a consultative discussion not a sales pitch about your recruitment needs today.
+To avoid this conversation in the future, call one of our business unit managers for a consultative discussion about your recruitment needs today.